 You are strongly encouraged to attend office hours to ask questions, discuss the homework problems, and talk about physics in general.
 The office hours will be held 2:00-3:00 PM on Mondays, and 4:00-5:00 PM on Wednesdays, just before the homework is due.
-My office is in the Center for Nanophysics and Advanced Materials.
+My office is in the Center for Nanophysics and Advanced Materials in the Toll Physics Building.